 The reason this bears mentioning is because when placed next to its contemporaries, The Irishman, in the best way possible, sticks out like a sore thumb.
 By 2019, you would often hear cinephiles lamenting that “they don’t make [films] like they used to”, and the sudden appearance of The Irishman demonstrates why many of them felt the medium was past its prime.
 There is so much more ambition to be found in The Irishman than in the most acclaimed films of its day.
 This sprawling epic, which covered nearly seven decades’ worth of history, eclipsed the dime-a-dozen, small-town, largely plotless independent features critics enjoyed at the time in terms of style and substance.

 The Irishman also serves as an interesting contrast to First Reformed itself.
-Mr. Schrader was a man who had, from an artistic standpoint, well and truly thrown in the towel, telling critics exactly what they wanted to hear after struggling to get their attention throughout the early twenty-first century.
+Mr. Schrader was a man who had, from an artistic standpoint, thrown in the towel, telling critics exactly what they wanted to hear after struggling to get their attention throughout the early twenty-first century with original efforts.
 The result was a nihilistic, preachy piece with limited applicability.
 On top of that, his blaming the audience demonstrated a stubborn unwillingness to grow and learn from his failure.
 Mr. Scorsese, on the other hand, saw the changing times as a challenge, and after twelve years of finding some way to fund this passion project, turned to Netflix to see it through.
 While his own piece is similarly nihilistic, it is much more affecting due to the surprising amount of applicability it has.
 To use a cliché, this is a film that will stick with you long after the screen fades to black for the last time.

 Even if it took Mr. Scorsese a long time to bring this project into reality, I can safely say The Irishman was worth the wait.
 I can see some people making the argument that Mr. Scorsese was recreating his past successes with The Irishman.
 Although the film is identifiably his, truly seeing what it has to offer reveals he was absolutely not resting his laurels.
 Whenever directors make films for a long enough time, it seems to be common for them to either get complacent or switch off.
 Mr. Scorsese wasn’t one of them.
 Over fifty years had passed since his debut film, and he proved he hadn’t come close to losing his touch.
 Combined with the unforgettable, charismatic performances courtesy of leading men Robert De Niro, Al Pacino, and Joe Pesci, The Irishman stands out as a late-career gem and one of the best films of 2019.